-The Gamecocks lost three players to eligibility, with the trio of Bree Hall, Sania Feagin, and Te-Hina Paopao, all stepping into the WNBA after exhausting their college eligibility.
+The Gamecocks lost three players to eligibility, with the trio of Bree Hall, Sania Feagin and Te-Hina Paopao all stepping into the WNBA after exhausting their college eligibility.
+They have also dealt with transfer losses after Sakima Walker and MiLaysia Fulwiley announced their intention to enter the portal.

-On3’s Talia Goodman posted the news on her X page, drawing reactions from college hoops fans who see this as a major win if the Gamecocks can get it done.
+However, Staley is not done yet, as former Mississippi State star Madina Okot is reportedly on a visit to the school.
+On Saturday, On3’s Talia Goodman posted the news on X, drawing reactions from college hoops fans who see this as a major win if the Gamecocks can get it done.

 Fans flooded the comments with their reactions.

 “Dawn hitting the portal hard!
-Good to know,” a user wrote
+Good to know,” a user wrote.

 "Raven, Latson, Chloe, Joyce and Okot would be the best starting 5 in the game.
 We need Okot and we want Kneepkens too," another fan wrote.

-“Scary hours if they land this birdie,” another user wrote
+“Scary hours if they land this birdie,” another user wrote.

-“Next season, Dawn Staley’s returning to March Madness like Return of the Jedi,” someone else wrote
+“Next season, Dawn Staley’s returning to March Madness like Return of the Jedi,” someone else wrote.

-More fans have reacted to the news.
+More fans reacted to the news.

-“South Carolina 6’3+ women who can hoop,” a user wrote
+“South Carolina 6’3+ women who can hoop,” a user wrote.

-“Commit to SC and let’s get a Chip,” a fan wrote
+“Commit to SC and let’s get a Chip,” a fan wrote.

 South Carolina hires new assistant coach